-Gladys Arome began her career in TV media and K-12 library media, before finally transitioning into higher education.
-While working for colleges and universities, she designed classes for both face-to-face and online learning environments and mentored graduate students toward completion of their dissertations for more than 15 years.
-Gladys enjoys interacting with students and sharing knowledge on the potential capabilities of technology to enhance teaching and learning in educational settings.
-She also enjoys the use of technology for training and development to engage individuals in all work settings, as well as exploring new technologies and their potential to improve work performance.
+Now serving as a faculty director of distance learning with the Adult and Online Studies Unit, Gladys Arome began with a career in TV media and K-12 library media before transitioning into higher institutions of learning.
+Prior to coming to Marian, while working for universities, she designed and taught classes for both face-to-face and online learning environments and mentored graduate students toward completion of their dissertations for more than 15 years.
+Now, her responsibilities at Marian include teaching students in the Educational Technology program and assisting faculty with their online course design pedagogies.
+Her background in public health also afforded her the opportunity to work several years in public health as program coordinator, strategic national stockpile in the division of emergency preparedness and response.
+She enjoys teaching, interacting with students and faculty in sharing knowledge on the potential capabilities of technology to enhance teaching and learning in educational settings, as well as the use of technology for training and development to improve work performance.

 Sr. Donna Innes was called to membership in the Sister of St. Agnes serving in the ministry of education.
 Innes earned her Doctor of Philosophy degree from the Catholic University of America, a Master’s in Interdisciplinary Studies from the University of Dayton, and a Bachelor of Science in Education from Marian.
 As a Kellogg Fellow, Innes has traveled to Nicaragua, Mexico, Italy, Belgium, China, Taiwan, Japan, Russia, Israel, and other countries studying policies and structures for education, agriculture and healthcare.
 Innes also served as Curriculum Director for the Archdiocese of St. Paul and Minneapolis for eight years.
 Currently, Innes’ leadership responsibilities include serving as a leader in the School of Education at Marian, serving as a General Counselor for the Congregation of the Sisters of St. Agnes.
 She formerly served in several positions, including Assistant Provost, Dean of the Professional, Adult and Continuing Education at Marian, and in leading the NCATE accreditation process for Marian and for the University of Portland.